vuex-orm/vuex-orm/docs/api/container/container.md

 # Container

-The Container is the global object that holds Vuex Store instance.
-The only purpose of the Container is to hold store instance so that we can use it in other places.
-Please refer to [Database](/api/database/database) to see why we need this global object in the first place.
+The Container holds the Vuex Store instance.
+The only purpose of the Container is to hold store instance so that it can be used throughout the library.
+It is tightly coupled with the [Database](/api/database/database) instance.

 ## Static Properties

-### store
+### `store`

-- **`static store: Vuex.Store<any>`**
+- **Type**: `Vuex.Store`

   The store instance that Vuex ORM is being installed.